ggandor/leap.nvim/README.md

 - You _don't have to weigh alternatives_: a single universal motion type can be used in all non-trivial situations.

-- You _don't have to compose in your head_: one command achieves one logical movement.
+- You _don't have to compose motions in your head_: one command achieves one logical movement.

 - You _don't have to be aware of the context_: the eyes can keep focusing on the target the whole time.

-- You _don't have to make decisions on the fly_: the sequence you should enter is determined from the very beginning.
+- You _don't have to make decisions on the fly_: the sequence you should type is fixed from the start.

 - You _don't have to pause in the middle_: if typing at a moderate speed, at each step you already know what the immediate next keypress should be, and